rabbah/nimbella-cli/doc/README.md

 Many (though not all) `nim` commands will also run in your web browser, which wraps some graphical assistance around `nim` and provides some additional commands.
 This separate but closely related tool is called the Nimbella Workbench.

-If you've never used the workbench, you should enable your Nimbella account there by opening it from the command line, as follows.
+If you've never used the workbench (and assuming you are logged into a Nimbella account) you should enable the same Nimbella account on the workbench by opening it from the command line, as follows.

 ```
 nim workbench login